F&N Launches RM31.5 Million, First-Of-Its-Kind-UHT Line in Sarawak

 “Our operation in Kuching is one that we are very proud of.
 Over the years, the plant has become exemplary for all our other production facilities.
 Within this small 7.4-acre site, we have a Carbonated soft drink (CSD) canning line, a CSD Polyethylene terephthalate (PET) line, a cordial line, a Bag-in-box (BIB) line and now we have a brand new UHT line.
 Despite its size, it is a full-fledged plant, and certainly one with the most sophisticated warehouse facility,” Lim said.

-Sharing the same sentiment, F&NHB Chairman, Tengku Syed Badarudin Jamalullail said that the launch marked a significant milestone for the Group and mirrored the importance of Sarawak as a significant market for the Group and a potential regional center to further expand our export business.
+Sharing the same sentiment, F&NHB Chairman, Tengku Syed Badarudin Jamalullail said that the launch marked a significant milestone for the Group and mirrored the importance of Sarawak as a significant market for the Group and a potential regional centre to further expand our export business.

 F&NHB commenced operations in Kuching in 1966 with one production line producing a capacity of 567,000 cases per year.
 The company has since grown its operations and sales manifold.
-In the last financial year, sales volume in East Malaysia accounts for 13 per cent of the Group’s revenue in Malaysia.
+In the last financial year, sales volume in East Malaysia accounts for 13 percent of the Group’s revenue in Malaysia.